 Measuring progress toward a goal makes the achievement of that goal more likely.
 Success comes from defining the outcome you wish to achieve and the metric by which you will measure success.
 Most importantly, tracking your performance against that metric over time is crucial.
 The act of tracking your progress keeps the goal and its metric in your mind, therefore leading to a higher likelihood you will focus your time and energy on that goal.

 Finally, create some form of visual reminder of the goals you are trying to achieve and their associated metric(s).
 This could be a spreadsheet that you keep on your computer or phone.
-You could track performance using an online service, although it could be as simple as a sheet of paper stuck at your desk or a series of checkmarks placed on a calendar.
+You could track performance using an online service.
+You could make it as simple as a sheet of paper stuck at your desk or a series of checkmarks placed on a calendar.
 The key to using these aids is that they must be seen often enough to remind you of your goals and encourage you toward their achievement.

 I will be writing a lot more about measurement because it is a key principle of execution that can be leveraged to enable greater success.